csae1152/MyPredictiveFarm/README.md

 Great!
 We are on Google+: https://plus.google.com/u/0/communities/118045655178910862948

-MyPredectiveTools uses a set of technologies that interact between them to implement these layers:
+MyPredectiveFarm uses a set of technologies that interact between them to implement these layers:

 Apache Kafka: this is our data stream.
 Different devices will be generating messages in Kafka topics.